 For us, our agent let us know that the budget we had would get us close, but it wouldn’t get us everything we were looking for.
 In the end, the home we bought (and currently live in and love) only had a tiny scrap of a yard, but we fenced it and it works just fine for our pups.
 Ultimately, getting into our first choice neighborhood was worth the compromise on outdoor space for us.

 - Using the questions above, you’ll be able to discern what really matters to you, and what to look for to narrow your home search.

 - Then, take your wish list and plug it into a home search tool to see homes in your area with the features you are looking for.

-- An agent can help you narrow your wish list and help set realistic expectations on what to expect in a home based on your area and price range.
+- An agent can help you narrow your wish list and help set realistic expectations on what to expect in a home-based on your area and price range and credit score.

 House hunting doesn’t have to be overwhelming if you have the right approach, follow the processes, and lean on your team for help.